 At the beginning of each calendar year, the Compensation Committee establishes annual corporate performance goals.
 Corporate goals are proposed by management, reviewed and approved by the Compensation Committee and also approved by the Board of Directors on an annual basis.
 The Compensation Committee considers and assigns a relative weight to appropriately focus efforts on corporate goals that are intended to enhance shareholder value.
-In January 2010, prior to approving 2009 incentive bonuses, the Compensation Committee evaluated our 2009 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2009.
-The Compensation Committee conducted this exercise in January of 2010 and the Compensation Committee determined that we had achieved 100% of our stated 2009 bonus objectives.
+In February 2011, prior to approving 2010 incentive bonuses, the Compensation Committee evaluated our 2010 performance by assessing if, and the extent to which, we achieved or failed to achieve the corporate goals approved by the Board of Directors for 2010.
+The Compensation Committee conducted this exercise in February 2011 and the Compensation Committee determined that we had achieved 90% of our stated 2010 bonus objectives.

-Our corporate goals for 2009 and the level at which the Compensation Committee determined they were achieved are as follows:
+Our corporate goals for 2010 and the level at which the Compensation Committee determined they were achieved are as follows:

-Corporate Goal Relative Weight 2009 Achievement (1) Manage clinical activities on three lead immunotherapy products: • Complete accrual of CDX-1307 Phase 1 studies and design CDX-1307 Phase 2 study 10 100% Complete enrollment of CDX-110 ACT III study and present PFS and OS data for ACT II study at ASCO 10 100% Initiate Phase 1/2 study of CDX-1401 in solid tumors 10 100% (2) Meet 2009 manufacturing schedule for production of clinical materials of CDX-1401, CDX- 1307 and CDX-2401 within approved 2009 budget 20 100% (3) Select lead therapeutic antibody candidate(s) and initiate IND enabling studies in order to start a clinical program in 2010 20 100% (4) Prepare year-end budget to ensure sufficient cash available to fund operations through the end of 2011 and streamline non-core asset portfolio 30 100% Totals: 100 100%
+Corporate Goal Relative Weight 2010 Achievement (1) Manage clinical activities on our lead immunotherapy products: Present final data for CDX-1307 Phase 1 studies at ASCO and meet enrollment targets for CDX-1307 Phase 2 study 10 50% Present final OS data for rindopepimut (CDX-110) ACT II study and preliminary PFS data for ACT III study at ASCO and SNO meetings 10 100% Report data for Phase 2 portion of CDX-011 Phase 1/2 study in breast cancer and determine the clinical development pathway forward 10 100% Report preliminary data for Phase 1/2 study of CDX-1401 in solid tumors 5 100% (2) Manage research and preclinical activities of our follow-on immunotherapy products, CDX- 301 and CDX-1127 25 100% (3) Meet 2010 manufacturing schedule for production of clinical materials of CDX-301 and CDX- 1127 within approved 2010 budget 20 100% (4) Prepare year-end budget to ensure sufficient cash available to fund operations through the end of 2012, complete integration of CuraGen personnel and assets and streamline non-core asset portfolio 20 75% Totals: 100 90%

-To optimize achievement of corporate goals, individual goals are set in support of annual corporate goals.
-Individual goals for 2009 overlapped with our corporate goals for 2009 and consisted of subgoals designed to achieve our corporate goals.
-Prior to the Compensation Committee's January 2010 meeting, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2009.
-Unlike the corporate goals, the Compensation Committee did not assign a relative weight to 2009 individual goals and did not conduct a numerical assessment of achievement.
-Mr. Marucci's bonus recommendations were primarily driven by the fact that the Company achieved 100% of its pre-determined corporate goals in 2009 and each employee, including the executive officers, contributed to our success in achieving the 2009 corporate goals.
+To optimize achievement of corporate goals, individual goals for 2010 overlapped with our corporate goals for 2010.
+Prior to the Compensation Committee's February 2011 meeting, Mr. Marucci reviewed in detail the performance of each executive officer, excluding himself, and considered such individual's contributions to our success in 2010.
+Mr. Marucci's bonus recommendations were primarily driven by the fact that the Company achieved 90% of its predetermined corporate goals in 2010 and each employee, including the executive officers, contributed to our success in achieving the 2010 corporate goals.

-The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2009.
-Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the 100% achievement of the corporate goals for 2009, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set at least at or near the targets established for each Named Executive Officer.
+The Compensation Committee discussed Mr. Marucci's recommendations for the Named Executive Officers and reviewed Mr. Marucci's performance for fiscal 2010.
+Based on Mr. Marucci's recommendations for each of the Named Executive Officers, the Compensation Committee's review of Mr. Marucci's performance and the 90% achievement of the corporate goals for 2010, the Compensation Committee determined that the annual cash incentives approved for each Named Executive Officer (including Mr. Marucci) should be set 90% of the targets established for each Named Executive Officer.

-During discussions regarding the 2009 annual incentive bonus for our executives, the Compensation Committee considered and noted the following factors in assessing our 2009 performance:
+During discussions regarding the 2010 annual incentive bonus for our executives, the Compensation Committee considered and noted the following factors in assessing our 2010 performance:

-Achievement of Celldex's 2009 corporate goals: The Compensation Committee determined that we met or exceeded our corporate goals for 2009.
+Achievement of Celldex's 2010 corporate goals: The Compensation Committee determined that we met 90% of our corporate goals for 2010.